 Here at London Translations, we understand that precision and accuracy are integral to relaying such crucial information.
 Considering the impact this paperwork can have on your company’s bottom line, there’s no room for mistakes, which is why we believe financial text translations should always be left to professional translators.
 Here’s what makes them so essential.

 Punctuation has the ability to completely change a sentence’s meaning—a classic example of this is “let’s eat, grandma!” vs, “let’s eat grandma!”.
-Of course, you want any translation to be performed by somebody with a solid understanding of the target language’s grammatical rules, guaranteeing that the materials will be read and understood exactly as you intended.
-This is especially important when it comes to financial documents, where total accuracy is key, and even more so when punctuational variations have the ability to affect numbers as well as words.
+You want all translations to be performed by somebody with a solid understanding of the target language’s grammatical rules, guaranteeing that the materials will be read and understood exactly as you intended.
+This is especially important when it comes to financial documents, where accuracy is key, and even more so when punctuational variations have the ability to affect numbers as well as words.

 For instance, like the UK, countries including China, India and Japan use decimal points to separate whole and fractional numbers.
 However, Brazil, France, Germany, Italy, Russia, Vietnam, and many other nations use a decimal comma instead.
 Therefore, if your financial text translation isn’t conducted by a professional aware of this crucial difference, there could be a lot of confusion surrounding the figures you present.